dant14/Delta-sessions/Week2/Task2/README.md

 Let's take a dive into the sketch:

 ### Functions
-The `delay()` that you just modified was is called a function.
+The `delay()` that you just modified is called a function.
 In arduino this is what we call a built-in function.

 You don't see where it comes from you know from other arduino experts what it does (Google).